WebDevStudios/custom-post-type-ui/readme.txt

 * Updated textdomain to match WordPress.org repo slug.
 * Updated Support section with some Visual Composer questions/answers.
 * Added support for custom query_var strings for post types.
+* Added support for show_in_rest and the upcoming WordPress REST API.

 = 1.1.2 =
 * Change export value to plural label for taxonomies.